michaelnetbiz/soup-heads/content/privacy/index.md

 Michaelnet recognizes the importance of protecting your Personally Identifiable Information (“PII”), such as your name, telephone number, e-mail address, mailing address, credit/debit card number, IP address, unique online identifiers, aliases and any other personal contact information that you may provide to Michaelnet.
 We collect PEE/PII in order to establish your account, to handle billing, and to understand your specific needs in order to serve you better.

-Accordingly, this Privacy Policy sets forth Michaelnet’s policies regarding the collection, use and disclosure of your PII both through our online and offline operations.
+Accordingly, this Privacy Policy sets forth Michaelnet's policies regarding the collection, use and disclosure of your PII both through our online and offline operations.
 Moreover, this Privacy Policy explains how you can correct or change the PII we retain about you and/or opt out of receiving certain marketing materials.
 In closing, please read this Privacy Policy carefully as it explains how Michaelnet may use and disclose such PII as well as your ability to control certain uses of it.

 The Privacy Policy set forth herein applies to Michaelnet Corporate Holdins' and all of it's wonderful children companies.